 TRANSFER OF INTELLECTUAL PROPERTY RIGHTS

-Author hereby irrevocably, exclusively, unconditionally and to the maximum extent possible under applicable law transfers to the Company, free from all encumbrances and third party rights, all Intellectual Property Rights with respect to Company Works (hereinafter “Rights”).
+The Author hereby transfers to the Company irrevocably, exclusively, unconditionally and to the maximum extent possible under applicable law , free from all encumbrances and third-party rights, all Intellectual Property Rights with respect to Company Works (hereinafter “Rights”).

 The Author hereby agree that all such Rights are deemed automatically transferred to the Company as of the moment of their creation without any separate consideration or remuneration payable and for the whole period of validity of the respective Rights.
-Author hereby warrants that he/she shall not register or attempt to register any Rights created for the Company or used by the Company.
+The Author hereby warrants that he/she shall not register or attempt to register any Rights created for the Company or used by the Company.

 If and to the extent it is impossible as a matter of law to transfer ownership to the Rights from the Author to the Company (including but not limited to the moral rights of the Author as defined in the applicable copyright laws), the Author hereby grants to the Company to the maximum extent possible under applicable law an exclusive (excluding also the Author), perpetual, irrevocable, transferable, sub-licensable, fully paid-up, world-wide, unconditional and unlimited right (license) to use, exploit and exercise such Rights for the whole period of their validity in any manner now known or in the future discovered.